Nadas, Peter. A Book of Memories. Picador (paper) New York. First published 1986, English translation 1997. F;08/11

 (of reflection on those who seek to expose and destroy the safety and security of a conventional life because of its “brittleness, falsehood, and illusory nature”, to build a new world “fashioned in their own image”) I might say, then, that while my eyes, tongue, and ears savored the pleasures of the morning’s unchanged old-fashioned order, my mind’s eye viewed its own joys, reminiscent of its childhood, from the greatest possible distance, and as it did, I suddenly grew old (my bold).

 Obviously I select these passages from among dozens and dozens depending on mood, sleepiness, alertness, current moral stance, recent experience, susceptibility to ideas, alcohol and alcohol withdrawal, blah blah… this kind of talk and thinking could make even an emotional 20-year-old like me grow old.
 Tired.

 So.
 What does it all mean?
 It reminds me of DH Lawrence’s commentary on Moby Dick (in his Studies in Classic American Literature).
 He called it a work of “considerable tiresomeness”.
 About what it means (what the whale was a metaphor for IE), he said (to paraphrase): “I doubt if even old Melville himself knew.”
 The whole thing is so huge and complicated.
-By its beauty, depth, and complexity all the way through it simply must carry significance.
-Or be its own significance.
+By its beauty, depth, complexity and moral heavy lifting it simply carries its own significance.